Little Ivies: What You Need To Know + Full List of Colleges

 Williams College

 Situated in Williamstown, Massachusetts, Williams College offers a high-quality education and is considered among the best liberal arts schools in the nation.
-While it may be harder to earn acceptance to Williams College compared to the other Little Ivies, the option remains as the top-ranked school for students that make the cut.
+While it may be harder to earn acceptance to Williams College than to the other Little Ivies, the option remains the top-ranked school for students who make the cut.

 WIlliams College looks for talented students with unique goals and aspirations to meet application standards.
 To that end, they’ve made it their mission to stretch their net wide for excellent students.